HyoungsungKim/Visual-Recognition-and-Reasoning/Literature-survey.md

 ## Learning to Compare: Relation Network for Few-Shot Learning

+During meta-learning, it learns to learn a deep distance metric to compare a small number of images  within episodes, each of which is designed to simulate the few-shot setting.
+Once trained, a RN is able to classify images of new classes by computing relation scores between query images and the few examples of each new class without further updating the network.

 Data augmentation and regularization techniques can alleviate overfitting in such a limited-data regime, but they do not solve it.

-Therefore contemporary approaches to few-shot learning often decompose training into an auxiliary meta learning phase where transferable knowledge is learned in the form of good initial conditions [10], embeddings or optimization strategies.
+Therefore contemporary approaches to few-shot learning often decompose training into an auxiliary meta learning phase where transferable knowledge is learned in the form of good initial conditions, embeddings or optimization strategies.

+> Meta-learning : Learning to learn

 Specifically, we propose a two-branch Relation Network(RN) that performs few-shot recognition by learning to compare query images against few-shot labeled sample images.

 First an embedding module generates representations of the query and training images. ***Then these embeddings are compared by a relation module that determines*** if they are from matching categories or not.

+### Related work

+Many of these approaches use a meta-learning or learning-to-learn strategy in the sense that they ***extract some transferable knowledge from a set of auxiliary tasks (meta-learning, learning-to-learn)***, which then helps them to learn the target few-shot problem well ***without suffering from the overfitting*** that might be expected when applying deep models to sparse data problems

+Metric-learning based approaches aim to learn a set of projection functions such that when represented in this embedding, images are easy to recognize using simple nearest neighbor or linear classifiers.

 ### Problem Definition